godspeedsystems/gs-documentation/docs/microservices-framework/how-to/callbacks.md

 Let’s say you’re integrating with a payment gateway, and you want to handle a payment status update callback:

-1. **Set Up Event and Workflow**: Follow the same steps as above to create the event (`payment_callback.yaml`) and workflow (`handlePaymentCallback`) files.
+1. **Set Up Event and function**: Follow the same steps as above to create the event (`payment_callback.yaml`) and function (`handlePaymentCallback`) files.
 2. **Register the Callback URL**: Provide the payment gateway with your callback URL.
-3. **Process the Callback**: In the `handlePaymentCallback` workflow, define specific tasks to validate payment status, log transactions, or update your database based on the callback data.
+3. **Process the Callback**: In the `handlePaymentCallback` function, define specific tasks to validate payment status, log transactions, or update your database based on the callback data.

 ---